NOAA-OWP/inundation-mapping/unit_tests/README.md

 ```
 pytest ./foss_fim/unit_tests
 ```
+This is not recommended, as we have not provided accurate paths for the parameters `.json` files.

 If you want to test just one unit test, here is an example:
 At the root terminal window, run: